Fallout: Brotherhood of Steel: Plot

-Fallout: Brotherhood of Steel is set in the year 2208, 131 years after a devastating nuclear war between the United States and China.
-After the war, a militant organization called the Brotherhood of Steel is formed, which seek to restore order and secure harmful technology.
+Fallout: Brotherhood of Steel is set in the future, many years after a devastating nuclear war between the United States and China.
+After the war, a militant organization called the Brotherhood of Steel was formed, which seek to restore order and secure harmful technology.
 The player controls a Brotherhood of Steel member nicknamed the Initiate, and is tasked with finding a group of Brotherhood of Steel soldiers called paladins that went missing near the town of Carbon.
 After defending the town from a group of raiders, the Initiate confronts the raider leader Jane, and learns Jane directed the paladins to the city of Los to investigate super mutant activity.

 The city of Los is populated by ghouls, many of whom belong to a cult called the Church of the Lost.
 The paladins were captured by the Church of the Lost, and all but paladin Rhombus were killed.
 The Initiate kills the cult leader Blake, but during the escape attempt Rhombus is mortally wounded.
 Before his death, Rhombus instructs the Initiate to destroy the super mutant compound in an underground fallout shelter called a Vault.
 The Initiate investigates the Vault, but their left arm is severed in a fight with the super mutant leader Attis.
 A group of Vault scientists rescue the Initiate and give them a robotic arm.
 The Initiate progresses further into the Vault, and learns that Attis was using the compound laboratory to research a cure for the virus that sterilizes super mutants.
 The Initiate starts a self-destruct sequence, and escapes the Vault via monorail.